PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks

 \subsection{Baseline Architectures for Comparative Analysis}

 To validate the architectural design choices of our multi-conditional GAN framework, we implemented two alternative architectures with systematically reduced parameter counts while maintaining identical training conditions and conditioning mechanisms.
-This comparative analysis follows established practices in deep learning research for demonstrating the relationship between model capacity and performance in complex generative tasks \citep{Goodfellow2016DeepLearning}, enabling quantitative assessment of architectural necessity versus potential over-engineering.
+This comparative analysis enables quantitative assessment of architectural necessity versus potential over-engineering \citep{Goodfellow2016DeepLearning}.